w3c/epub-rs-bugs/bug-report-template.md

 A snippet of the problematic HTML/XML/CSS

 ### Example Files:
-Include an example EPUB file only if you have the rights to do so.
+Include an example EPUB file only if you have the rights to do so

 ### Workaround:
 Include example code if there is a workaround that you have identified

+### Role in EPUB Ecosystem:
+Include your role (content creator, publisher, RS developer, software developer, converter) and what part of the EPUB world you represent (education, trade publishing, what country or continent)